ESPORTRE/csgo-plugin/README.md

 [...]

 ## Credits
-Big thanks to Kailo for coding the plugin!
+Thanks to Kailo for coding the plugin!
 You can contact him on Steam http://steamcommunity.com/id/kailo97/

-## Donate
-You can donate FOR THE PROJECT with PayPal at softwares974@live.com.
-Thanks!